bkemboi394/SalonLinkApp/README.md

-# SalonLink-Application
+# SalonLink-Java Application
 ## Client-Server Architecture
-The Source code and executables of the application for this architecture were added to the unselected folder.
+This was a class project for my Software Architecture and Design class at SMU that I am continuing to explore and build upon .
 The Code for this application was developed in Java with spring boot Initialization in the IntellIJ IDEA 2023.3.2 IDE version 17.

 ### JDK and IntellIJ Installation: